 The SCC said work on the $243 million Virginia portion of the line could not begin until all the states have given it the green light.

-3 billion Trans-Allegheny Interstate Line would run some 240 miles from the southwestern corner of Pennsylvania, through north central West Virginia and through northern Virginia.
+The $1.3 billion Trans-Allegheny Interstate Line would run some 240 miles from the southwestern corner of Pennsylvania, through north central West Virginia and through northern Virginia.

 Proponents have argued the Mid-Atlantic region is facing the breaking point because of surging power demands, and Virginia regulators agreed that those anticipated reliability problems "must be fixed."